Los Angeles’ flea markets are gold mines. The city’s vendors sell a range of unique pieces, including vintage clothing, antiques and rare vinyl.

 Artists & Fleas

 Located at Fairfax High School, Melrose Trading Post is a unique and adventurous outdoor marketplace.
-The money raised each week is donated to the school – meaning the more patrons spend, the more they help the community.
-Melrose Trading Post sells antiques, collectibles, art, handmade items, non-wearable vintage items, items from recycled materials, and eco-friendly items.
-Through admission and vendor fees, the market provides jobs for students and helps fund field trips, sports equipment, beautification projects, teacher programs, theater productions, and more.
-The Melrose Trading Post has made more than seven million dollars to date.
+The money raised each week is donated to the school – meaning that the more patrons spend, the more they help the community.
+Melrose Trading Post sells antiques, collectables, art, handmade wares and items made from recycled materials.
+Through admission and vendor fees, the market provides jobs for students and helps fund field trips, sports equipment, beautification projects, teacher programs, theater productions and more.
+The Melrose Trading Post has made more than $7 million to date.

 The Rose Bowl Flea Market’s vendors sell a variety of items

 The Rose Bowl Stadium hosts the Rose Bowl Flea Market on the second Sunday of every month.
 The market boasts a variety of vendors selling both new and used items, but the real find for fashion fans is the section dedicated to all things vintage and antique.
 The market attracts large crowds and serious shoppers, so getting there early, ideally before 9am, is key.